Raaste Pyar Ke: Plot

 Mohanlal Srivatsav is a plucky reared by his elder brother Sohanlal and sister-in-law Yashoda.
-Municipal Chairman Dwarka Prasad is the paternal uncle who separated from them on the provocation of his virago wife Saraswati.
+Municipal Chairman Dwarka Prasad is the paternal uncle who got separated from them on the provocation of his virago wife Saraswati.
 Mohan runs a mechanic shed opposite the house of devious & materialistic Udit Narayan Gupta who efforts to remove the shed but fails.
-However, his benevolent daughter Shyama loves Mohanlal but he is already in love with Shyama’s best friend Gauri.
+However, his benevolent daughter Shyama loves Mohanlal but he is already in love with Shyama's best friend Gauri.
 Just after tragically, Shyama is diagnosed with cancer when she also realises the love of Mohanlal & Gauri and sacrifices her.
 Now Udit Narayan conspires to knit Shyama with Mohanlal in a hope of her survival because she idolizes Mohanlal.
 Hence, he lures Saraswati and splits Mohan from his brother as they have adopted him in childhood.
-Future, he threatens Gauri to discard which she agrees owing to Shyama’s condition and decides to marry Suldev one that adores her.
+Future, he threatens Gauri to discard which she agrees owing to Shyama's condition and decides to marry Suldev one that adores her.
 Here, Udit Narayan intrigues by setting fire to the venue when Mohan rescues them.
 Finally, the movie ends Shyama happily breathes her last, uniting Mohanlal & Gauri.